Melinda Haag Partner, White Collar, Investigations, Securities Litigation & Compliance, White Collar

 Siobhan brings to this role extensive experience on the front line of client service, having been a partner in the firm’s product liability litigation and mass tort defense group.
 For more than a decade, she was a member of the Orrick team that acted as National Counsel to Union Carbide Corporation in connection with asbestos-related personal injury lawsuits and served as lead trial counsel in cases across the country.
 Siobhan was one of the key trial counsel in the highly-publicized landmark trial in Texas State Court, Brazoria County, where Kelly-Moore Paint Company sued Union Carbide for $1.4 billion in compensatory damages and $4.2 billion in punitive damages that resulted in a complete defense verdict.
 In addition, she served as trial counsel for significant product liability cases for other clients including Wyeth and Flexible Products.

-Ms. Hanley is a regular contributor to several of Orrick's securities blogs and newsletters.
-She also maintains a pro bono practice centering on matters concerning immigration and prisoners' rights.
+Christine also maintains a pro bono practice centering on immigration and prisoners' rights.